SakshiAgarwal/sakshiagarwal.github.io/robotics.md

 1. As a fresher, I participated in several workshops and events.
 2. I co-mentored two workshops for freshers in my second year.
 You could refer to the day-wise documentation of the students about what they learnt in their reports ([Phase 1 Workshop](https://sakshiagarwal.github.io/phase-1.pdf) and [Phase 2 Workshop](https://sakshiagarwal.github.io/phase-2.pdf)).
-3. We conducted robotics events in the year of 2015 for our tech fest.
-To attract a number of participants, we also prototyped a bot in accordance with the event rules and created video tutorials.
+3. We conducted robotics events and competitions for our tech fest in 2015.
+We prototyped bots and created video tutorials for the convinience of participants to increase the footfall.
 4. Worked on an autonomous quadrotor in the research group [Aerial Robotics Kharagpur](http://www.aerialroboticskgp.org/) in my third year of under-graduation.

 Some glimses of the robotics tech-fest of IIT-Kharagpur 2015!